agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

 Clear cache and reload your page and you should be able to see name of users.

-You would have realized the extensibility of frappe templates by now.
-You can do anything allowed in Python in your `get_context()` and that would be available in your corresponding template.

 If you also wanted to show names of all `Hub Item` in your featured page, you could change featured.py to:

     def get_context(context):
         context['users'] = frappe.get_all('User')
         context['hub_items'] = frappe.get_all('Hub Item')

-Frappe web template use a look of hooks which you can use.
+You would have realized the extensibility of frappe templates by now.
+You can write any valid Python in your `get_context()` and that would be available in your corresponding template.